open-contracting/standard/docs/guidance/map.md

 map/extensions
 ```

+## Link OCDS with alternative representations

+The data contained in an OCDS release is often available via alternative representations, such as the HTML or PDF version of a notice.
+You ought to link to alternative representations from your OCDS data so that users can follow up on contracting processes that they are interested in, for example to submit a bid, or to subscribe to notifications.
+For more information on linking to alternative representations, refer to the [`Document` reference](../schema/reference.md#document).

 ## Link OCDS with other standards

 Not all information that is related to a contracting (or planning) process belongs in OCDS.
 For example, a company's annual filings and incorporation status are typically managed in a company registry, outside the lifecycle of a contracting process.